Vakulum/krew-wiki/docs/islands/spain.md

 Expect pirates because it is often a good trade spot.

-# Fun-facts
+# Fun Facts
-- Like [Labrador Labrador], it does not sell a cargo item for a price higher than any other island.
+- Like [Labrador](/islands/labrador.md), it does not sell a cargo item for a price higher than any other island.
 - It is the only island that does *not* have a cargo that's for the cheapest price.